General principles of the Act

 To achieve this balance, a range of general principles are to be applied by administrators.
 These include:

-- presumption of capacity: adults are presumed to have the capacity to make their own decisions unless it is established they are unable to
+- presumption of capacity: adults are presumed to have the capacity to make their own decisions unless it is established they are unable to do so

 - human rights: regardless of decision-making capacity, everyone has the same basic rights including the protection of individual liberty and access to services.
 Decision-makers must recognise the importance of encouraging the adult to exercise their rights